morningred88/AWS/EC2_SysOps/EC2_SysOps_notes.md

 # EC2 for SysOps

+## Enhanced networking

+ENA is enabled in Amazon Linux 2.

+We launch T2 micro and T3 micro instance both using Amazon Linux 2 AMI.

+*  T2 micro does not use ENA
+* T3 uses ENA

+**To leverage the enhanced networking, you need to use newer generation of EC2 instance**, such as T3 micro.

 ## EC2 shutdown behavior & Termination protection

 * Shutdown behavior: decide only the shutdown behavior using the **OS**.